 While most companies change vendors for improved features or better functionality that their current partner, others might shift because of changing environments or to meet certain budget restrictions.
 The availability of sophisticated software systems with better integrations might also prompt a change in vendors.

 Triggered emails that allow marketers to send personalized and timely automated messages are a great way of picking up easy-to-reach and highly-motivated customers who will increase engagement rates from recipients and lead to higher conversions from shoppers.

 By adding a new email to your existing program before the season peaks, you can let your customers be privy to some pre-season discounts or other offers.
 Triggered emails are also a good way of filling out multiple gaps in an email marketing program and will also diversify the overall email strategy.

 4. Arrange Your Data

-Any seasoned email marketer knows that an email program is only as effective as the data by which it is backed up with.
-And today’s programs have to have much more detailed information than just email addresses, and can include all types of transactional and online customer behaviour.
+Any seasoned email marketer knows that an email program is only as effective as the data with which it is backed up.
+And today’s programs have to have much more detailed information than just email addresses and can include all types of transactional and online customer behavior.

-The new KYC norms also enable access to physical mailing addresses of your customers.
+The new KYC norms also enable access to the physical mailing addresses of your customers.